coop152/obsidian-vaults/Year 3/Third Year Project/Report writing notes.md

 Evaluate the results according to some objective viewpoint.
 In this case, ive decided to send some questions to richard and asked him to answer them when he tests out the program.
 This, in addition to my own testing, should be enough for this section.

 ## Conclusions
-Summarise the results from the evaluation, and say if the aims of the project have been achieved. in the case of this project, the functional goals have been achieved but some of the code modernisation goals were not.
+Summarise the results from the evaluation.
+Have the aims of the project been achieved?. in the case of this project, the functional goals have been achieved but some of the code modernisation goals were not.
-List things that could be improved:
+List of things that could be improved:
 - Did not entirely eliminate the homebaked container classes.
 Specifically, charArray was sticking around really badly in DateSet (i think that was the class), and there were some strange smallintset things?
 But they might not really count as containers.
 - The program still has a very outdated appearance, thanks to a mix of tk's inherent uglyness and heavy use of custom controls.
 This could have been cleaned up significantly with time.
 - With more intensive refactoring, every homebaked time/date class could have been removed and the chrono classes used directly.
 This isnt really that much of an issue but its still a thing, dunno if this should be mentioned